 - If the company has proprietary blends. – This isn’t a hard no, but can be if the brand’s formula is largely made up of ingredients they will not tell you about.
 Once again, raw diets are supposed to be the dogs’ natural diet.
 If the company cannot produce their meals with whole foods to provide those vitamins they might be cutting costs by using low-quality ingredients.

 Of course, proper nutrition from whole ingredients is most important, but what about fitting into your lifestyle.
 I mean, when I was still feeding kibble the idea of ordering/buying ingredients, then making the meals, then storing them along with defrosting a proper rotation was overwhelming.
 Still is.
 So here are the things I look for when buying dog food to ensure it is going to work in my house with my family.
 So basically, lets TLRF up this article.

 Is It Ready to Serve?

-Am I able to get the raw meals pre-made, ready to serve, complete and balanced enough.
+Am I able to get the raw meals pre-made, ready to serve, complete and balanced enough?
 See my first post hack #1 to define enough.
-By pre-made I need the food to be already prepped at the time of purchase.
+By pre-made, I need the food to be already prepped at the time of purchase.
 There are a lot of great raw dog food companies that sell whole animal parts with the idea that I will portion out the parts Frank n Feed style to ensure my puppers have a balanced diet by the end of the week.
 I do not have the time in my life or space in my home to maintain this.
-When choosing your own raw make sure it is prepped to your household needs.
+When choosing your own raw make sure it is prepared for your household needs.